-Non-tax revenue is expected to increase at an average annual rate of 35.5%, from R402.6 million in 2022/23 to R1 billion in 2025/26, largely due to the anticipated increase in the number of billable hours for investigations.
+Total revenue is expected to increase at an average annual rate of 12.3%, from R1.1 billion in 2023/24 to R1.5 billion in 2026/27, mainly as a result of the projected increase in the number of billable hours for investigations and improved debt recovery.

-Role players

-National Prosecuting Authority
+Role players National Prosecuting Authority

 The NPA was established in 1998 and comprises the National Directors of Public Prosecutions, Deputy National Directors of Public Prosecutions, Directors and Special Directors of Public Prosecutions and other members of the prosecuting authority appointed at or assigned to the NPA, and members of the administrative staff.
 It provides a coordinated prosecuting service that ensures that justice is delivered to victims of crime through general and specialised prosecutions.
 It also removes profit from crime and protects certain witnesses.

 The NPA has the power to: institute and conduct criminal proceedings on behalf of the State, carry out any necessary functions incidental to instituting and conducting such criminal proceedings), and discontinue criminal proceedings.
 The Deputy National Directors of Public Prosecutions are responsible for the following divisions:

-- NPS

-- AFU and International Relations
+- NPS - AFU and International Relations

-- Legal Affairs
+- Legal Affairs - · Administration.

-- Administration.